tycooon/memery/README.md

 However, this solution is kind of hacky.

+## Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/tycooon/memery.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).